San Diego Padres: History

+In 1990, then-owner Joan Kroc tried to give the franchise to the city of San Diego, but dropped the proposal after a baseball owners’ committee declined to consider the plan.

+They moved into their current stadium, Petco Park, in 2004.

 On August 20, 2020, the Padres became the first team in MLB history to hit a grand slam in four consecutive games earning the nickname, "Slam Diego Padres".

-Until 2021, the Padres were the last team in MLB that had yet to throw a no-hitter.
+Until 2021, the Padres were the only MLB franchise that had yet to throw a no-hitter.
 The record was broken on April 9, 2021, as Joe Musgrove accomplished the feat against the Texas Rangers, finally ending the longest no-hit drought by a team in MLB history.
 On September 5, 1997, Andy Ashby took a no-hitter into the ninth inning, which was previously the closest that the team had come to achieving this feat.
-In 2024, first year Padre Dylan Cease threw a no-hitter against the Washington Nationals on July 25.
+In 2024, Dylan Cease threw a no-hitter against the Nationals on July 25.

 On November 14, 2023, Peter Seidler, who owned the Padres since 2012, died at the age of 63.
 MLB owners approved of John Seidler as the Padres' control person on February 6, 2025.
+In April 2026, a sale was finalized for the Padres to be sold to José E. Feliciano for $3.9 billion.

+On May 2, 2026, the Padres announced a sale to Feliciano and Kwanza Jones, pending the next MLB owners meeting is scheduled for June, at which point the approval process could be finalized.
+As of August 4, 2026, the sale had not yet been finalized.